Pi-hils/CV/README.md

 A 16-week intensive Software Engineering bootcamp

-- The principles of object-oriented design and test-driven development
+- Learn the principles of object-oriented design and test-driven development
-- How to write and maintain clean, reliable code
+- Write and maintain clean, reliable code
 - Pair-programming (driver-navigator format)
-- How to work in an agile development team with XP values
+- Work in an agile development team with XP values
 - Collaborate on GitHub projects with continuous integration and automated deployment

 **Brunel University**
 _(September 2015 - June 2018)_
-- BSc Sports, Health, Exercise Sciences
+- BSc Sports, Health, and Exercise Sciences
 - 2.1

 **Loreto Convent Letterkenny**